 Charles Cotterell’s Arithmetical Compendium

-In 1667, Sir Charles Cotterell (1615–1701), an English courtier and translator, suggested a calculating instrument, called Arithmetical Compendium (Instrument for Arithmetick).
+Sir Charles Cotterell (1615–1701) theorized a new calculating instrument in 1667.
+Cotterell was a translator and English courtier, and he called this new instrument Arithmetical Compendium (Instrument for Arithmetick).
 It was a combination of Napier’s rods with a bead abacus, used to avoid writing down the partial products of multiplication using the rods.
-Cotterell’s idea however was published several years later, circa 1670, when the scientific instrument maker Robert Jole (brother in the Clockmakers’ Company, based in London), produced his version of the device (see the lower photos).
+Cotterell’s idea, however, was published several years later, circa 1670, when the scientific instrument maker Robert Jole (brother in the Clockmakers’ Company, based in London), produced his version of the device (see the photos below).

 To use Cotterell’s device, the user slides a window up and down, unveiling different sections of the mystical times table.
 The multiplicand was right there on the edge of the instrument frame, making this a handy gadget for calculating.

 Born in Wilsford, Lincolnshire, Cotterell was an Englishman who attended Queens’ College, Cambridge.
 He went on to serve the Earl of Pembroke in both courtly and military capacities until his knighthood in Oxford in 1645.